-The furnace efficiency rating helps determine how much energy will be needed to heat your home and, in the long run, how much it will cost you.
+The furnace efficiency rating helps establish how much energy will be needed to heat your home and, ultimately, how much it will cost you.
 Basically, the higher your furnace efficiency rating the less energy your heating equipment needs to heat your home.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the value that reflects how much heat the furnace will produce compared to the amount of energy required to produce the heat.
-For example, if your heating system has a AFUE rating of 85%, this means 15% of energy used is lost and 85% actually becomes heat for your home.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the number that reflects how much heat the furnace will produce compared to the amount of energy needed to produce the heat.
+For example, if your furnace has a AFUE rating of 80%, this means 20% of energy used is lost and 80% actually becomes heat for your home.